oanguenot/JSONgle/README.md

 So what **JSONgle** does is to ask for a local SDP in one side and its associated candidates and send them to the remote peer and by asking to that remote peer in a same maner his local description and some candidates that are given back to the initial sender.
 And that all!

-Additionnaly to that, **JSONgle** computes internally a **Call State** machine that can be retrieved throught some events and generate at the end of the communication a **log ticket** that summarize the evolution of that call. (to come).
+Additionnaly to that, **JSONgle** computes internally a **Call State** machine that can be retrieved throught some events and generate at the end of the communication a **log ticket** that summarizes the call progress and information.

 ## WebRTC Adapter